bruceravel/demeter/documentation/Athena/intro.rst

 First Look at ATHENA
 --------------------

-When ATHENA first starts, something like the picture below appears on your computer screen.
-The ATHENA window is divided into several parts.
+When :demeter:`athena` first starts, something like the picture below appears on your computer screen.
+The :demeter:`athena` window is divided into several parts.
 We will discuss each of these parts and give each a name.

 .. figure:: ../images/athena_main.png